jdc20181/WaterMark/README.md

 Basically, what it can do is insert a watermark so people know what libary it is powered by etc. Really, if you have a bigger libary in terms of popularity this isn't reccomended.

-since I don't prohibit Commercial use, you can use this in a Free version and offer to remove it for X dollars.

 #Setting Up: